 Key Stage 3

-In Year 8, a general Science course is taught covering topics such as Beginning to be a Scientist, States of Matter, Reproduction, Elements & Compounds, Energy, SunSmart and Light.
+In Year 8, a general Science course is taught over 5 periods per week covering the topics Beginning to be a Scientist, States of Matter, Acids & Alkalis, Reproduction & Earth in the Solar System.

 In Years 9-10, Chemistry is taught in a double period per week.
 Topics covered include: